 - Those looking to support or participate in the aims of the McNally Project

-The organizing committee is responsible for program-level direction including agenda-setting, meeting scheduling, administrative duties, and website/social media promotion.
+The executive committee is responsible for project-level direction including agenda-setting, meeting schedules, administrative duties, and communications.
 This committee monitors and evaluates progress against strategic goals, and meets regularly.
 The membership of the committee is outlined below.

 Structure of Meetings